pbayer/DiscreteEventsCompanion.jl/docs/src/events.md

 12
 ```

-Note that you got a warning because this is not recommended.
+Note that you got a warning because this is slow and not recommended.

 ### Modifying data

-The best way to reference data is to have your actions work with mutable values (like `Array`s)[^1].
+The best way to reference data is to have your actions work with mutable values (like `Array`s)[^2].
 Then you can also modify your data at event time, which is what you often want:

 ```julia
 julia> mutable struct Counter       # define a counter type